dan-fritchman/Thesis/content.md

 - A data schema description language (SDL), and
 - A paired binding code compiler

-Several similar, generally related follow-on projects including CapnProto, FlatBuffers, and FlexBuffers each take similar high-level approaches.
+Several similar, generally related follow-on projects including [Cap'n Proto](https://capnproto.org/), [FlatBuffers](https://flatbuffers.dev/), and [FlexBuffers](https://flatbuffers.dev/flexbuffers.html) each take similar high-level approaches.
 Each includes the three core protobuf components (binary format, schema language, and compiler), differing in a variety of trade-offs in schema feature-set and format design.
 Such projects have proliferated sufficiently to motivate comparative research [@raghavan2021breakfast] into their relative performance strengths and weaknesses, across a variety of data content.

 Meta-programs using protobuf begin by "programming" datatypes in its SDL.
 This operates much like a programming language in which only struct-definitions are allowed.
 The core protobuf structure-type `message` indicates its intended usage in communication.
 The protobuf compiler then accepts this SDL as input, and transforms it into typed "bindings" in a diverse set of programming languages, notably including Python, C++, Rust, JavaScript, and most other popular alternatives.
 An example protobuf SDL `message` definition: